bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 This Guide allows you to craft a custom MacOS dock for your environment.
 I wrote this to be deployed from Jamf Pro but you can use any MDM.

-Verified working on Monterey 12.3.1 and should be backwards compatible.
+Verified working on Monterey 12.4 and is backwards compatible to Catalina.

 The custom dock will be built once, on first login, for any user that logs in to the Mac.